 - Aversion therapy, in which you practice mildly painful techniques, such as holding your breath until you become uncomfortable, when you get an urge to steal

 It's not unusual to have relapses of kleptomania.
-To help avoid relapses, be sure to stick to your treatment plan.
-If you feel urges to steal, contact your mental health professional or reach out to a trusted person or support group.
+To help avoid relapses, be sure to follow your treatment plan.
+If you feel urges to steal, contact your mental health provider or reach out to a trusted person or support group.

 Coping and support